Breach of Contract Attorney Florida

 How We Prove or Defend Contract Damages

 Quantifying damages often decides the case.
-We partner with clients and, when needed, financial specialist to build or challenge damages models.
+We partner with clients and, when needed, financial specialists to build or challenge damages models.

 We collect invoices, ledgers, sales forecasts, and comparable contracts to support lost profits or expectation damages.
 We address foreseeability and reasonable certainty with data, not speculation.